dswenn/dswenn.github.io/library.md

 59. Long Walk to Freedom by Nelson Mandela
 60. Essentials by David Whyte
 61. Get Together by Bailey Richardson, Kevin Huynh, and Kai Elmer Sotto
+62. Influence by Robert B. Cialdini
+63. Long Story Short by Margot Leitman

 ## Currently Reading
-59. Why We're Polarized by Ezra Klein (8%)
-60. How Buildings Learn by Stewart Brand (8%)
-61. On China by Henry Kissinger (20%)
-62. Influence by Robert B. Cialdini (52%)
+64. Theory U: Leading from the Future as It Emerges by Otto Scharmer (42%)

 ## Reading List
 47. Edible Forest Gardens Vol 1 by Dave Jacke & Eric Toensmeier (36%)
+48. Edible Forest Gardens Vol 2 by Dave Jacke & Eric Toensmeier
+49. Lo-Tek by Julia Watson
+50. The Feynman Lectures on Physics, Vol. 1: Mainly Mechanics, Radiation, and Heat by Richard Feynman
-48. The Story of my Experiments with Truth by M.K.
+51. The Story of my Experiments with Truth by M.K.
 Gandhi
-49. The Divine Comedy by Dante Alighieri
-50. The Wounding and Healing of Desire: Weaving Heaven and Earth by Wendy Farlay
+52. The Wounding and Healing of Desire: Weaving Heaven and Earth by Wendy Farlay
-51. Theory U: Leading from the Future as It Emerges by Otto Scharmer
-52. Polarity Management: Identifying and Managing Unsolvable Problems by Barry Johnson
+53. Polarity Management: Identifying and Managing Unsolvable Problems by Barry Johnson
-53. The Power of Collective Wisdom: And the Trap of Collective Folly by Alan Briskin, Sheryl Erickson, John Ott, and Tom Callanan
+54. The Power of Collective Wisdom: And the Trap of Collective Folly by Alan Briskin, Sheryl Erickson, John Ott, and Tom Callanan
-54. The World Café: Shaping Our Futures Through Conversations that Matter by Juanita Brown
+55. The World Café: Shaping Our Futures Through Conversations that Matter by Juanita Brown
-55. A Pattern Language: Towns, Buildings, Construction by Christopher Alexander
+56. A Pattern Language: Towns, Buildings, Construction by Christopher Alexander
-56. Good Economics for Hard Times by Abhijit Banerjee and Esther Duflo
+57. Good Economics for Hard Times by Abhijit Banerjee and Esther Duflo
-57. Persepolis by Marjane Satrapi
+58. Persepolis by Marjane Satrapi
-58. toast by Nigel Slater
+59. toast by Nigel Slater
-59. The Mysterious Island by Jules Verne
+60. The Mysterious Island by Jules Verne
-60. The Fire Next Time by James Baldwin
+61. The Fire Next Time by James Baldwin
-61. A Fortune-Teller Told Me by Tiziano Terzani
+62. A Fortune-Teller Told Me by Tiziano Terzani
-62. The Beekeeper: Rescuing the Stolen Women of Iraq by Dunya Mikhail
+63. The Beekeeper: Rescuing the Stolen Women of Iraq by Dunya Mikhail
-63. The Culture Code by Clotaire Rapaille
+64. The Culture Code by Clotaire Rapaille
-64. The Book of Awakening by Mark Nepo
+65. The Book of Awakening by Mark Nepo
-65. Prophet by Kahlil Gibran (30%)
+66. Prophet by Kahlil Gibran (30%)
+67. The Divine Comedy by Dante Alighieri
+68. Why We're Polarized by Ezra Klein (8%)
+69. How Buildings Learn by Stewart Brand (8%)
+70. On China by Henry Kissinger (20%)
+71. मंटो - पंद्रह कहानियाँ selected by नंदिता दास